MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/azure-functions-windows.md

 3. Save the pipeline and queue a build to see it in action.

 4. Create a release pipeline and select the **Deploy a function app to Azure Functions** template for your stage.
-   This automatically adds the necessary tasks.

 5. Link the build pipeline as an artifact for this release pipeline.
 Save the release pipeline and create a release to see it in action.